MPCS51300/hw3/README.md

 Hui Yang

 ## Explanation on the flags:

+Usage: `python3 ekcc.py [-emit-ast|-emit-llvm] -o /path/to/output/file /path/to/input/file`

-With `-emit-ast` flag on, the program will parse the input file into an AST tree in YAML format.
+With `-emit-ast` flag on, the program will write the AST generated in YAML format into output file.

+With `-emit-llvm` flag on, the program will write the LLVM IR into output file.

 `-o` flag defines the place of output.
 In case where the output is not specified, the AST tree would be in standard output.

-The last argv defines the place of input.

 ## How to Run
 ### Step 1: Install dependency packages